Medieval-inspired gear for backcountry camping

 Instructor's Kingdom: Atlantia, Time Zone: EST

 This course will discuss ideas for putting together camping gear based on extant artifacts and medieval representations of hunters, pilgrims, and soldiers.
-The handout that accompanies this class can be found here (https://drive.google.com/file/d/16o2WxmYzPvdb9WOp5O0GYT1xjLJIguAB/view?usp=sharing); it focuses primarily on artifacts and artwork from Europe in the 10th - 15th centuries (as will the class), but some earlier and later pieces are discussed, and the structure suggested can be applied to kits based on many different time periods and cultures.
-In class, I will summarize the concepts discussed in the handout and talk a little about some of my personal preferences for medieval-inspired gear, as well as facilitate student questions and discussion.
+The focus will be on artifacts and artwork from Europe in the 10th - 15th centuries, but some earlier and later pieces will likely be discussed.

 This class will be taught via Zoom and recorded.